Last Updated on April 4, 2021 by Jim Ferri

 It’s instantly recognizable by the zodiacs on its ceiling, and the famous information booth in the center, which is still one of the best meeting points in the city.

-Take a tour of Grand Central to learn about its history and operations (the 75-minute tours depart daily at 12:30 p.m. from the Terminal’s Main Concourse, and are led by docents trained by the Municipal Art Society; cost is $25 adults, $20 for children, seniors).
+Whether it’s in the winter or any other time of year in New York, take a tour of Grand Central.
+You’ll learn about its history and operations (the 75-minute tours depart daily at 12:30 p.m. from the Terminal’s Main Concourse, and are led by docents trained by the Municipal Art Society; cost is $25 adults, $20 for children, seniors).

 Before or afterward you can grab a bite in the plethora of small restaurants and cafés on its lower level, or in late afternoon join commuters for a drink in its famous Oyster Bar or one of the balcony bars.